Vekkt/ElvUI_BuffHighlight/README.md

-# ElvUI Buff of Light Highlight Plugin
+# ElvUI Buff Highlight Plugin

 This lightweight plugin for ElvUI allows to highlight ElvUI Party and Raid frames when the unit is affected by the specified buff.